ultralight-ux/WebCore/README.md

 ### Building on Windows

-To build for Windows / 64-bit:
+To build WebCore for Windows / 64-bit:

 ```
 make release x64